The moratorium on evictions can’t fix the disastrous housing crisis

 Princella Talley, a diversity outreach coordinator with Citizen’s Climate Lobby—an environmental advocacy group that focuses its resources at the local level—was preparing to hunker down for the hurricane near her home in Alexandria, Louisiana, which was in the storm’s path.
 “Due to COVID, we sheltered in place,” she told me via email.
 “Social distancing was as much a priority as safely sheltering from the storm, which was frustrating.
 At the same time, the idea of possibly being forced to evacuate and shelter with the general public was frightening.”

 Some residents in these communities, who would have preferred to prioritize escaping from Laura over the pandemic, couldn’t leave even if they wanted because they couldn’t afford it.
 Packing up and leaving is a resource-intensive endeavor.
-“Many low income renters are holding on by a thread, and on verge of losing home,” Yentel says, “and with COVID-19 financial fallout, can’t afford to evacuate.”
+“Many low-income renters are holding on by a thread, and on verge of losing homes,” Yentel says, “and with COVID-19 financial fallout, can’t afford to evacuate.”

-With 36 percent of Louisiana tenants facing eviction without a moratorium, the state is tied for second place amongst states with the highest proportion of jeopardized renters, according to the COVID-19 Eviction Defense Project.
+With 36 percent of Louisiana tenants facing eviction without a moratorium, the state is tied for second place among states with the highest proportion of jeopardized renters, according to the COVID-19 Eviction Defense Project.
 And Calcasieu Parish, which was in the center of the storm’s path, is home to 30,000 people in deep poverty, another 30,000 with a disability, and 5,000 residents who don’t have a car, according to Yentel.
 The timing only makes things worse.
 It’s the end of the month—an eternity from mid-month payday—when any discretionary spending dollars are nowhere to be found.

 Yentel noted that even as so much of this is unprecedented, the imagery of destruction from a hurricane isn’t.
 After the storm, Talley drove through Calcasieu Parish, to the south of her home.
 The experience brought “an overwhelming sadness that words almost can’t describe,” she recalls.
 The downed power lines and trees—many of which have landed on houses—looked surreal.
 “Extreme weather events like this at such a high frequency keep us in an almost perpetual state of recovery,” Talley wrote in an email As electricity and power are still coming back online, the pandemic has made the need for infrastructure is especially pressing.
 According to the state governor, John Bel Edwards, testing sites are offline for the time being.
 “We don’t have the robust testing taking place across the state right now that we need in order to know if our positivity is inching up or whether we have more cases,” he said in a press briefing last Thursday.